-- (1) introduction of a modified leapfrog-Asselin filter time stepping scheme [Leclair and Madec 2009]; - (2) additional scheme for iso-neutral mixing [Griffies et al. 1998], although it is still a "work in progress"; - (3) a rewriting of the bottom boundary layer scheme, following Campin and Goosse [1999]; - (4) addition of a Generic Length Scale vertical mixing scheme, following Umlauf and Burchard [2003]; (5) addition of the atmospheric pressure as an external forcing on both ocean and sea-ice dynamics; - (6) addition of a diurnal cycle on solar radiation [Bernie et al. 2007]; - (7) river runoffs added through a non-zero depth, and having its own temperature and salinity; - (8) CORE II normal year forcing set as the default forcing of ORCA2-LIM configuration; - (9) generalisation of the use of fldread.F90 for all input fields (ocean, climatology, sea-ice damping...)
-(10) addition of an on-line observation and model comparison (thanks to NE-MOVAR project); - (11) optional application of an assimilation increment (thanks to NEMOVAR project); - (12) coupling interface adjusted for WRF atmospheric model (13) C-grid ice rheology now available fro both LIM-2 and LIM-3 [Bouillon et al. 2009]; - (14) a deep re-writting and simplification of the off-line tracer component (OFF\SRC); - (15) the merge of passive and active advection and diffusion modules - (16) Use of the Flexible Configuration Manager (FCM) to build configurations, generate the Makefile and produce the executable; - (17) Linear-tangent and Adjoint component (TAM) added, phased with v3.0
+- 16. introduction of LIM-3, the new Louvain-la-Neuve sea-ice model (C-grid rheology and new thermodynamics including bulk ice salinity) [Vancoppenolle et al. 2009b;a] - The main modifications from NEMO/OPA v3.2 and v3.3 are : - 1. introduction of a modified leapfrog-Asselin filter time stepping scheme [Leclair and Madec 2009]; - 2. additional scheme for iso-neutral mixing [Griffies et al. 1998], although it is still a "work in progress"; - 3. a rewriting of the bottom boundary layer scheme, following Campin and Goosse [1999]; - 4. addition of a Generic Length Scale vertical mixing scheme, following Umlauf and Burchard [2003]; - 5. addition of the atmospheric pressure as an external forcing on both ocean and seaice dynamics; - 6. addition of a diurnal cycle on solar radiation [Bernie et al. 2007]; - 7. river runoffs added through a non-zero depth, and having its own temperature and salinity; - 8.
+CORE II normal year forcing set as the default forcing of ORCA2-LIM configura- - 9. generalisation of the use of fldread.F90 for all input fields (ocean climatology, seaice damping...); - 10. addition of an on-line observation and model comparison (thanks to NEMOVAR project); - 11. optional application of an assimilation increment (thanks to NEMOVAR project); - 12. coupling interface adjusted for WRF atmospheric model; - 13.
+C-grid ice rheology now available fro both LIM-2 and LIM-3 [Bouillon et al. 2009]; - 14.
+LIM-3 ice-ocean momentum coupling applied to LIM-2; - 15. a deep re-writting and simplification of the off-line tracer component (OFF_SRC); - 16. the merge of passive and active advection and diffusion modules; - 17.
+Use of the Flexible Configuration Manager (FCM) to build configurations, generate the Makefile and produce the executable; - 18.
+Linear-tangent and Adjoint component (TAM) added, phased with v3.0